Howard Gordon, MD

 Building & Room:

 488 Westside Research Office Bldg.

-Dr. Howard S. Gordon is an associate professor in the Division of Academic Internal Medicine and Geriatrics of the Department of Medicine in the UIC College of Medicine.
+Dr. Howard S. Gordon is a professor of medicine in the Division of Academic Internal Medicine and Geriatrics of the Department of Medicine in the UIC College of Medicine.

 Dr. Gordon studied electrical engineering at Massachusetts Institute of Technology, completed his medical training at University of Cincinnati College of Medicine, and survived internship and residency in internal medicine at University Hospitals of Cleveland and the Cleveland Veterans Affairs Medical Center (VAMC).
 He completed a three-year health services research fellowship at University Hospitals in Cleveland and Case Western Reserve University with selected statistics and health policy coursework in 1996.